Trump awaits Kim letter as nuclear talks make progress - Journal du Cameroun

 President Donald Trump said Thursday he expects a letter from Kim Jong Un confirming plans for their historic nuclear summit, as their top envoys thrashed out details at New York talks.

-As Secretary of State Mike Pompeo sat down in a New York apartment for talks with the North Korean leader’s right-hand man, Kim Yong Chol, back in Washington Trump expressed optimism.
+As Secretary of State Mike Pompeo held talks in a New York apartment with the North Korean leader’s right-hand man, Kim Yong Chol, back in Washington Trump expressed optimism.

 “I look forward to seeing what’s in the letter,” Trump said, adding that Pompeo’s high-stakes diplomatic encounter, which began over dinner on Wednesday, appeared to be going “very well.”